The Work We Do

 WIN raised funds and arrange the help of local businesses including BSW Building Services Limited, who provided manpower and equipment for the refurbished kitchen at much discounted cost, in order to provide these essential services and facilities for the homeless in Wokingham.

 The Salvation Army and a team of volunteers will develop their existing resources and provide new workshops and individual support to help the homeless and vulnerable in our society.
 WIN will work with the Salvation Army in relation to assisting with requirements and needs for the Drop In Centre.
-WIN has also donated a large storage unit, located next to the Drop in Centre, which will provide supplies to those in need.
+WIN has also donated a large storage unit, located next to the Drop in Centre, which will provide supplies to those in need and provides a podiatry service.

 Our Future Plans